Earl Hofmann: Art career

 In 1961, he and a group of Baltimore painters founded the Maroger Group and the Six Realists.
 Earl Hofmann was a respected teacher at Boys Latin School, the Baltimore County Public Schools, Charles County Community College, St. Mary's College of Maryland, and private classes.
 Hofmann painted and exhibited portraits, street scenes, still life, liturgical images, fantasy scenes, and murals, for individuals, commercial enterprises, churches, courthouses, and schools.
-The painting, "Jean Betty" is located in the St. Mary's County Governmental Center.
+The painting, "Jean Betty" is in the St. Mary's County Governmental Center.

 Major works

 A mural featuring Historic Saint Mary's City in a timeline from the early 17th century to the late 20th century is part of a Smithsonian collection in the St. Mary's City Visitor Center.
 Murals and paintings by Earl Hofmann are on display in many places in Baltimore such as, Mercy Medical Center, St. Ignatius Church, St. Joseph Monastery, and the Basilica of Assumption.